bruceravel/demeter/documentation/Athena/ui/frozen.rst

 A frozen group is one for which you cannot change its parameter values.
 When a group is frozen, the entry boxes associated with parameters become deactivated, which means that it is impossible to type in them.
-Furthermore, any global action such as constraining parameters or using the alignment tool, will have no effect on the frozen group.
+Furthermore, any global action, such as constraining parameters or using the alignment tool, will have no effect on the frozen group.

 The idea behind frozen groups is that, after working for a while to